romarcg/thymio_course_skeleton/how_to_thymio/README.md

 ## Power on:

-> MyT has 3 power sources: in the base base, by the side of the main computer (mark with the MyT number), and the external battery pack. **Before running any experiment be sure to have the battery pack properly charged.**
+> MyT has 3 power sources: one in the thymio base, one besides the main computer (mark with the MyT number), and the white external battery pack. **Before running any experiment be sure to have the battery pack properly charged.**  The battery pack can be charged with any micro-usb cable.

 Follow the next steps to bring up the MyT software (OS and ROS):

 1. Turn up the switch on the right of the main computer.

- > Two LEDs on top of the main computer will turn on and a sound will be triggered.
-Red LED indicates that the switch is up, blue LED indicates that the computer is *working*.
+ > Two LEDs on top of the main computer will turn on and a sound will play.
+Red LED indicates that the switch is up, blue LED indicates that the computer is *operating*.

 2. Wait until the `back` arrow on the base starts to blink red.
    1. If the LED is blinking it means ROS is ready.